lanceman2/Quickstream_dev/README.md

 Simple filters can share the same thread, and whereby use less system resources, and thereby run the stream faster by avoiding thread context switches using less time and memory than running filters in separate threads (or processes).
 When filter gets more complex we can let the filter run in it's own thread (or process).
 Shared memory is clearly the fastest inter-thread and inter-process communication mechanism, and we use shared memory with a consistent lock-less circular buffer.
 Memory is not required to be copied between filters and can be modified and passed through filters.
 Then the stream is in the flow state there are no systems call, except those that a filter may introduce, and memory copies across from one filter to another can be completely avoided using a pass-through buffer.

 It's simple.
 There is no learning curve.
 There's just less there.
-There is only one interface for a given faststream primitive functionality.
+There is only one interface for a given quickstream primitive functionality.

 The stream may repartition its process and threading scheme at launch-time and run-time based on stream flow measures, and so it can be adaptive and